Aniq55/D2G2/README.md

 ## Instructions
 1. Clone/download this repository.
-2. Add datasets consisting of adjacency matrix and feature matrix with time dimension to dataset folder
+2. Add datasets consisting of adjacency matrix and feature matrix with time dimension to dataset folder.
 3. Run the code.
       * model.py: the D2G2 model.
       * trainer.py: training D2G2.